prometheus/exporter-toolkit/docs/web-configuration.md

 Depending on the machine, a cost of 10 will take about ~70ms where a cost of 18 can take up to a few seconds.
 That hash will be computed on every password-protected request.

+## Performance

+Basic authentication is meant for simple use cases, with a few users.
+If you need to authenticate a lot of users, it is recommended to use TLS client certificates, or to use a proper reverse proxy to handle the authentication.